James Scholefield (Bible Christian)

-James Scholefield (6 April 1790 – 24 April 1855), was an English religious leader, social reformer, undertaker, and medical practitioner.
-He is known for his contributions to the Bible Christian Church, his advocacy for vegetarianism and temperance, and his involvement in the British radical reform movement.
+James Scholefield (6 April 1790 – 24 April 1855) was an English Bible Christian minister, social reformer, undertaker, and medical practitioner.
+He founded Christ Church Chapel in Every Street, Ancoats, Manchester, and was associated with vegetarianism, temperance, and radical reform movements in nineteenth-century Manchester.

-Life and career
+Biography

+Early life and ministry

 James Scholefield was born at Colne Bridge, in the parish of Kirkheaton, Yorkshire, on 6 April 1790.
-In 1809, he joined the newly established Bible Christian Church, a non-conformist sect founded by William Cowherd.
-He was educated at Cowherd's Salford Grammar School and Academy of Sciences, covering subjects such as physical science, medicine, astronomy, Latin, Hebrew, and Greek.
+In 1809, he joined the newly established Bible Christian Church, a nonconformist sect founded by William Cowherd.
+He was educated at Cowherd's Salford Grammar School and Academy of Sciences, where the curriculum included physical science, medicine, astronomy, Latin, Hebrew, and Greek.

-In 1813, Scholefield was ordained as a minister in the sect and served at Christ Church in Hulme until 1823.
-Scholefield founded the Christ Church Chapel in Every Street, Ancoats, Manchester, in 1824.
-His ministry was characterised by his strong principles; he was a committed teetotaller and vegetarian.
+In 1813, Scholefield was ordained as a minister in the denomination and served at Christ Church in Hulme until 1823.
+In 1824, he founded Christ Church Chapel in Every Street, Ancoats, Manchester.
+He was a committed teetotaller and vegetarian.

-Around 1851, Scholefield published a pamphlet advocating for vegetarianism.
+Around 1851, Scholefield published a pamphlet advocating vegetarianism.
 It was translated into German by Emil Weilshäuser as "Der Meusch—Kieu Raubthier".
-His lifestyle and teachings were influenced by the belief that abstaining from alcohol and meat was integral to a virtuous and healthy life.
+His religious teaching connected abstinence from alcohol and meat with moral and physical reform.

+Undertaking and medical practice

-Despite his active ministry, Scholefield did not receive financial compensation for his religious work.
-Instead, he supported himself through various ventures.
-He was a successful undertaker and managed a large graveyard adjacent to his chapel.
-Notably, he developed the "Safety tomb" designed to protect graves from robbers, a significant concern at the time.
+Scholefield did not receive payment for his religious work and supported himself through other occupations.
+He worked as an undertaker and managed a large graveyard adjoining his chapel.
+He developed the "Safety tomb", intended to protect graves from robbers.

-In addition to his work as an undertaker, Scholefield practiced medicine.
-Although he was not formally qualified, he studied medicine and began practicing before the Medical Act 1858, which mandated formal qualifications for medical practitioners.
-He was a trusted figure among the working-class population of Ancoats, known for his practical medical knowledge and his proprietary remedy, "Scholefield's Cholera Mixture", which enjoyed popularity for several decades.
+Scholefield also practised medicine.
+Although he was not formally qualified, he studied medicine and began practice before the Medical Act 1858, which introduced formal registration for medical practitioners.
+He treated working-class patients in Ancoats and sold a proprietary remedy known as "Scholefield's Cholera Mixture", which remained in use for several decades.

+Radical reform

-Scholefield was deeply involved in the radical reform movements of the early 19th century.
-He was present at the Peterloo Massacre in 1819 and later, in 1842, he commissioned an obelisk in memory of Henry Hunt, a politician and reformer who played a significant role in the events leading up to the event.
-In the same year, he allowed the Chartist conference to convene in his chapel.
-For permitting this, Scholefield was tried at the Lancaster Assizes in 1843.
-However, he was acquitted.
+Scholefield was involved in radical reform movements in Manchester.
+He was present at the Peterloo Massacre in 1819.
+In 1842, he commissioned an obelisk in memory of Henry Hunt, the radical politician associated with the Peterloo meeting.
+In the same year, he allowed a Chartist conference to meet in his chapel.
+He was tried at the Lancaster Assizes in 1843 for permitting the meeting, but was acquitted.

-Towards the end of his life, he played a prominent role in the Manchester Vegetarian Society, the Short Time movement advocating for shorter working hours, and the Parliamentary and Financial Reform Association.
-This association united a diverse group of reformers, including Richard Cobden, John Bright, Joseph Hume, and Feargus O'Connor.
+In later life, Scholefield was active in the Manchester Vegetarian Society, the Short Time movement for shorter working hours, and the Parliamentary and Financial Reform Association.
+The association brought together reformers including Richard Cobden, John Bright, Joseph Hume, and Feargus O'Connor.